kfahn22/Auld-Lang-Syne-Train/README.md

 O tensor dim, o tensor dim, will I lose my mind?

     C         F
 What is the correct input shape???
-Is the tensor still 2d?
+How is the dim defined?

       C            G7